Ask Me Anything: Simon Calder to answer your travel questions live

 Don’t worry if you can’t see your question – they will be hidden until Simon joins the conversation to answer them.

-Then join us live on this page from 1pm tomorrow as Simon tackles as many of your travel queries as he can within an hour.
+Then join us live on this page from 1pm on Friday as Simon tackles as many of your travel queries as he can within an hour.

 Register for free to continue reading